 The body consists of four major sets of long bones – the femur (thigh bone), fibula (runs parallel to the tibia in the calf or lower leg), tibia (shin bone), humerus (the upper arm), and the radius and ulna (parallel bones of the forearm or lower arm).
-Although every bone in the body is susceptible to breaks and fractures, the tibia is generally the most commonly fractured of all the long bones.
+Although every bone in the body is susceptible to breaks and fractures, the tibia is generally the most common of the long bone fractures.

 The most common cause of a break or damage to a healthy bone is usually from high impact blunt force trauma, such as those sustained from a car accident or a fall from a considerable height.
 When bones are weakened and compromised due to underlying medical conditions, they can become vulnerable to fractures and injuries from minimal force and pressure.

 An injury that results from the effects of an underlying problem with the bone is known as a pathologic fracture.
 The most common causes of pathologic bone fractures are arthritis, osteoporosis, genetic bone disorders, and cancer.
 To learn more about long bone fracture treatment, contact Dr. Daniel Allison in Los Angeles by calling (310) 730-8008 or filling out the online contact form.

 Traumatic Long Bone Fractures

 Car accidents, sports injuries, industrial accidents, workplace injuries, and falls are the most common causes of most tibial and other long bone fractures.

 Arthritis-Related Bone Fractures